bhallstein/Diatom/readme.md

 - If the object is a table, the `descendants` map is populated recursively with the contents of the table.
 - If the object is a supported simple type, it is represented in the appropriate LuaObj property.

-Alternatively, you can construct a LuaObj from an already-loaded script.
-First push the table to position -1 on the stack, then pass the state object:
+Alternatively, you can construct a LuaObj from a Lua state that you manage yourself.
+You just need to push the table you want to load to position -1 on the stack:

     lua_State *L;
     if (!LuaObj::loadLuaFile("file.lua", &L))